(Disclosure: Some of the links below may be affiliate links)

 - The allocation to international stocks is the maximum permitted by their regulations.

-When you are investing for the long-term, it is incredibly important to look at the fees.
+When investing long-term, it is important to look at the fees.

-The base fee of VIAC is 0.45% per year.
+The base fee of VIAC is 0.52% per year.
 But you only pay this fee on the invested part (the stocks).
 So, if you have more cash, you get fewer fees.
-Also, some external funds have higher fees, so you may end up with higher fees with a custom strategy.

 The fees at VIAC are different for each universe and strategy.
 For instance, here are the fees for the global strategies: